lauslim12-old/responsive-grids/README.md

 - Compile the code with `node:sass '.scss-file-location' 'css-output'.
 - Look at the results.

+Alternatively, run it on `codepen.io` by copy pasting the HTML and the SCSS code.

 # Changelog
 ### Version 1.0 - 24/12/2019
 - Initial repository.